TheImagingSource/tiscamera/doc/pages/tcam-uvc-extension-loader.rst

 Plug & Play
 ===========

-With a default installation `tcam-uvc-extension-loader` is automatically called when a compatible device is attached.
+With a default installation, `tcam-uvc-extension-loader` is automatically called when a compatible device is attached.
 This is done via :any:`UDev rules <udev>`.

 Extension Unit